-There are various ways to classify processors, but one classification that embedded product developers should be aware of is hard processors and soft processors.
+There are various ways to classify processors, but one classification that embedded product developers should be familiar with is that of hardcore processors and softcore processors.

 We will explain the differences and features of each processor.

-A hardware processor is a general processor (CPU) that is installed in PCs, etc.
+A hardcore processor is a typical processor (CPU) found in PCs and other devices.

-However, since it is made of hardware, instructions cannot be changed, added, or deleted.
+However, since it is made of hardware, the instructions it contains cannot be changed, added, or deleted.

 ◆Benefits

--Since it is optimized from the transistors onwards, each instruction is fast, consumes low power and has a small area (low cost).
+Because it is optimized from the transistor level, each instruction is fast, low power consumption, and small in size (low cost).

 Disadvantages

--Since the processor is pre-designed by the semiconductor vendor (manufacturer), it is not possible to increase or decrease the number of instructions or cores later.
+Since the processor is pre-designed by the semiconductor vendor (manufacturer), it is not possible to increase or decrease the number of instructions or cores later on.

 ◆Applications